Development Cost Charges (DCCs) Update for Parks

 There are so many horses inLake Country.
 Why could we not have a trail area for them to go?

-Deborah asked about 3 years ago
+Deborah asked almost 4 years ago

 Thank you for your comments, they will be passed to Council for consideration.